 Restrictive copyright laws create legal barriers to accessing resources for education, research and personal development.
 This can have significant consequences for libraries in developing and transition countries where the ability to produce and use knowledge is a major factor in development.

-We advocate for a fair and balanced copyright system that supports libraries in maximizing access to knowledge.
+We advocate for a fair copyright system that supports libraries in maximizing access to knowledge.